LonghornRacingElectric/magic_moment_method/README.md

         (explanation on how to do this here: https://towardsdatascience.com/installing-jupyter-notebook-support-in-visual-studio-code-91887d644c5d)

+    6) Running the MMM Engine

+        In your IDE or command line, run the magic_moment_man.py.
+        This will generate the data output from the sweep in this file: analysis/MMM.csv

+        You can do data analysis on this .csv however you want - But I heavily recommend using the jupyter notebooks already setup already

     ^^^ For any issues with this setup & execution, please ask Kieran Cosgrove ^^^